tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Trey Ortiz denounced the concept of miracles in the present day, claiming that the Unblinking Eye would never wish to break scientific laws.
 Trey Ortiz laughed at the idea of 'clear ethical standards'; the Unblinking Eye supports ethical relativism in all affairs.
 Trey Ortiz concluded his speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of the Unblinking Eye's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and the Unblinking Eye will simply watch and judge.

-The theists started to seriously consider Trey Ortiz's message.
+The theists pretended to listen to Trey Ortiz's message.

 ###Fri Jul 20 2007